esmero/archipelago-documentation/docs/queuesexplainer.md

 - This will enable you to determine the different Search API Indexes (holding Nodes/Strawberry Flavors) should Hydroponics contribute to.
 - Checkbox for 'Drupal Content to Solr 9' is enabled by default
 - If your site has different Search API Indexes, they will be listed here.
+- Search Index operations under Hydroponics differ from queue operations.
+They do not run until indexing everything but will only contribute to indexing until a fixed available memory threshold is reached, continuing on a next Hydroponics wake-up cycle to avoid using resources needed for other tasks.

 #### Number of items to be indexed by Hydroponics at the same time .
 - Similar to the Search API's "Cron Batch size" config option.
 Defines how many Search API Items will be sent at once to the backend server.